reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 3. Uptime metrics (both the amount of time the application has been running as well as a fixed gauge of the absolute start time)

 ## Using the Metrics to Setup Alarms
 Alarms are one of the key components of any monitoring solution.
-Without going too deep, we will only look at how we can make use the metrics from our application to set up an alarm.
+Without going too deep, we will only look at how we can make use of the metrics from our application to set up an alarm.
 A metric alarm watches a single CloudWatch metric and performs one or more actions based on the value of the metric.

 We will create an alarm to monitor the fetch products API.
 If the API execution time exceeds a particular band, we want to send an email to notify interested parties to take remedial actions.

-The diagram here shows the sequence of steps to create this alarm to watch over the metric for execution time of the fetch products API:
+The diagram here shows the sequence of steps to create this alarm to watch over the metric for the execution time of the fetch products API:

 ![CloudWatch Alert](/assets/img/posts/aws-spring-cloudwatch/alert-create.png)

 Here we are creating the alarm to watch over metric named "execution.time.fetchProducts.max".
-We have set up the condition for triggering the alarm as "execution.time.fetchProducts.max is outside the band (width: 2) for 1 datapoints within 5 minutes".
-When the alarm is triggered , the action is set to fire a notification to an SNS topic where we have subscribed an endpoint to send an email.
+We have set up the condition for triggering the alarm as "execution.time.fetchProducts.max is outside the band (width: 2) for 1 datapoint within 5 minutes".
+When the alarm is triggered, the action is set to fire a notification to an SNS topic, where we have subscribed to an endpoint to send an email.

 ## Conclusion